-BL 2 Travel and Accommodation

-Travel Costs, Daily Allowance, Accommodation Costs

-Accounting and Financial documents Other documents/conditions for eligibility of expenditure

-1)Travel Costs A description of the activities performed and the results obtained

-1.1) Traveling by bus/train/airplane/public transport from the business trips is required in the expert report or in the project report;

-Business trip order and report; Invitation letter, List of participants, Minutes of meeting, pictures or

-Calculation of travel expenses; other document as proof of the realization of the business trip;

-Airplane boarding cards; The business trip documentation must be prepared in accordance

-- Tickets; with the respective national legislation and with the limits pointed

-Invoice / protocol issued by the travel agency out in the Guidelines for Applicants.

-for the value of the Airplane ticket;

-Invoice and Cash receipt for paid transport,

-bank statements.

-1.2) Traveling by own or rented car

-Business trip order and report;

-Calculation of travel expenses;

-Route-sheets/driver's sheets containing the

-following information:

-distance, fuel price, average fuel

-consumption, tollroads, vignette, health

-insurance, etc;

-- Protocol determining the consumption rate of

-the used vehicle and the passed distance

-together with invoices certifying the exact

-amount of funds spent on fuel;

-Business trip order and report;
+BL 2 Travel and Accommodation Travel Costs, Daily Allowance, Accommodation Costs Accounting and Financial documents Other documents/conditions for eligibility of expenditure 1) Travel Costs Traveling by bus/train/airplane/public transport Business trip order and report; Calculation of travel expenses; Airplane boarding cards; Tickets; Invoice / protocol issued by the travel agency for the value of the Airplane ticket; Invoice and Cash receipt for paid transport, bank statements.
+1.2) Traveling by own or rented car Business trip order and report; Calculation of travel expenses; Route-sheets/driver's sheets containing the following information: distance, fuel price, average fuel consumption, tollroads, vignette, health insurance, etc; Protocol determining the consumption rate of the used vehicle and the passed distance together with invoices certifying the exact amount of funds spent on fuel; Business trip order and report; Tender documentation (if applicable); Contract; Invoices and cash receipt notes A description of the activities performed and the results obtained from the business trips is required in the expert report or in the project report; Invitation letter, List of participants, Minutes of meeting, pictures or other document as proof of the realization of the business trip; The business trip documentation must be prepared in accordance with the respective national legislation and with the limits pointed out in the Guidelines for Applicants.